CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 <a name="toc1"></a>

-## Simulating the unit-disk maximum independent set (UD-MIS) problem using classical simulated annealing
+## Simulating the UD-MIS Problem Using Classical Simulated Annealing

 Please view [this notebook](./Task1.ipynb) for the code used to solve this section.